Written by Anaisa Arora, a grade 8 student.

 Ariel from The Little Mermaid is another example.
 She is willing to modify her physical appearance in order for a guy to fall in love with her.
 This teaches girls that it is acceptable to change who they are in order for someone to like them.

-As a result, it is clearly visible or understood; obvious. that depictions of gender and gender roles have been more quintessentially influenced by the use of modern media, which continues to rely on patriarchal mindsets for dissemination.
+As a result, it is apparent that depictions of gender and gender roles have been more quintessentially influenced by the use of modern media, which continues to rely on patriarchal mindsets for dissemination.
 And while this may not be happening in all of the films it definitely is in a considerate amount of them.
 Females are portrayed as caregivers or dishwashers, while males are portrayed as heroes who are able to rescue at the drop of a hat.

 “The stories we should be telling,